dalbay/angular-essential-training/README.md

 This attribute directive will handle setting a class on the media item element.
 If it has been set to a favorite or not.
 - Create a new file inside the app folder named favorite.directive.ts And in there we bring in the directive decorator with an import statement from the angular core scoped package.
 - Then we use the @directive decorator and pass it in object literal for the directive metadata.
-The selector value is going to be ```M[myFavorite]```.
+The selector value is going to be ```[myFavorite]```.
 - we need to export a class named ```FavoriteDirective```.
 - To get a class applied to the host element that the directive is on, use another angular decorator called host binding and is found in the angular core scoped package.
 So we add host binding to the import statement.
 - Host binding is used to bind a host element property to a directive property.
 So inside of the director of class definition, we add ```@HostBinding()```; and  nside of the parentheses we put ```@HostBinding('Class.is-favorite')```.
 Name ```@HostBinding('Class.is-favorite')``` and initialize that to ```true``` for now.
 So the host binding decorator is configuring.